 The trustee role is one of developing strong policies that translate to meaningful action for each and every student.
 I also see the role as listening actively to students, school communities, teachers, staff and administrators, and facilitating discussion, processes and solutions.
 Clear communication is at the heart of this.
-Over the last four years, it has been increasingly necessary to communicate also about the limitations of this role.
+Over the last eight years, it has been increasingly necessary to communicate also about the limitations of this role.
 The Provincial Ministry of Education determines things like curriculum, overall budgets allocations and how budgets must be spent, who gets new schools, and guidelines that have a strong influence on local outcomes (such as pupil accommodation processes).
 For many years, the Halton District School Board has been at or near the bottom in terms of per pupil funding and this is a challenging spot.
 Trustees work tirelessly to build relationships with municipal, provincial and federal counterparts to advocate for this community.

 To do all of this well, it is important to look inward and outward, and forward and backward in time.
 As part of the trustee team, I bring my core values, which include inclusion, collaboration, transparency, timeliness, progressiveness, creativity and safety.
 I will continue to work to: